zx80/cachetools-utils/docs/REFERENCE.md

 Hash size $s$ can be extended up to _24_, key collision probability is $2^{-4 s}$.

 The point of this class is to bring security to cached data on distributed systems such as Redis.
+There is no much point to encrypting in-memory caches.

 ## StringCache